caiorss/Functional-Programming/haskell/Functional_Programming_Concepts.md

 an <span class="underline">IO action</span> that prints a char, no character is printed on the screen and no side-effect is performed.
 This IO action can be passed as a ordinary values to another IO actions and combined with another IO actions.
-This IO action only will be executed when called from the function `main :: IO ()`, the entry-point of Haskell programs, or called from another IO actions called from main.
+IO actions only will be executed when called from the function `main :: IO ()` or called from another IO actions called from main.

 The values wrapped in an IO type like `getChar :: IO Char` can only be extracted inside an IO action.